Avaiga/demo-covid-dashboard/README.md

 ## How to run

 This demo works with a Python version superior to 3.8.
 Install the dependencies of the *Pipfile* and run the *main.py* in the `src/` folder.
+You can also find a *requirements.txt* in the `src/` folder.

 ## Introduction